StuMcardle/stumcardle/README.md

-# Stuart McArdle

-Some facts about me.
+👋 Some facts about me.
 ***
 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Portfolio](https://www.stumcardle.com)

 A full-stack junior web developer specialising in the front-end.
-My background combines creativity with a super high level of technical knowledge and I love bringing these traits into my coding.
+My background combines creativity with a decent level of technical knowledge and I love bringing these traits into my coding.
 I have become hugely passionate about writing code that is clean, tested and reusable.

 Having recently completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer.

-I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Front-End development and design.
+I am currently looking to pursue my career in tech, where I can further expand my knowledge in Full-Stack and Front-End development and design.
 ***

-### <a name="skills">Skills</a>
+### <a name="skills">Skills 🤹🏻‍♂️</a>

 - **Quick Study** - Able to take on new technologies and learn new practices rapidly and efficiently.
 I actively sought out challenges during the Makers Academy course, including producing our two week final project in React and Next.js with no prior experience.
 - **Adaptable** - New environments, new languages, new teams, new challenges.
 None of these are a problem, only opportunities.
 I have worked in many sectors, in many countires and with a wide range of teams.
 There is always a way to connect.